Margarito Teves

 Margarito "Gary" Bustaliño Teves (born August 1, 1943) is a Filipino politician who served as Secretary of the Department of Finance of the Philippines.
 He was appointed to the position in July 2005 by President Gloria Macapagal Arroyo, following a mass resignation of her economic team.
 In January 2009 he was named "Best Finance Minister" in Asia, a title given by London-based international finance magazine, The Banker.

-Earli life and education
+Early life and education

 Teves was born in Sangkol, Dipolog, Zamboanga, to Herminio Teves and Narcisa Bustaliño.
 Teves received his M.A. in Developmental Economics from Williams College in 1968.

 Career

 Congressman

 He was elected congressman representing the 3rd district of Negros Oriental from 1987 to 1998.
 Following his three terms in office—the maximum number allowed by the constitution—he was succeeded by his father, Herminio Teves.

 Secretary of Finance

-Teves was appointed as Secretary of the Department of Finance in July 2005 by President Gloria Macapagal Arroyo, following a mass resignation of her economic team.

-As Finance Secretary, he oversaw the Arroyo administration's aggressive attempts to decrease the government's budget deficit.
+Teves was appointed Secretary of the Department of Finance in July 2005 by President Gloria Macapagal Arroyo, following a mass resignation of members of her economic team.
+As Finance Secretary, he oversaw the Arroyo administration's efforts to reduce the government's budget deficit.

 Personal life

-He is married to Loretto "Nini" Santos, and had three children together: Jennifer, Herminio Cirilo, and Kathyrine.
+He is married to Loretto "Nini" Santos, and had three children together.